-Abstract: Purpose - Most of the resources for mitigating the impact of poverty have found their way into new technologies or programmes that aimed to provide energy access to the poor at the "bottom of the pyramid" (BOP).
-Thus, billions have been spent and will be spent on projects such as expensive line extensions or solar panels for the poor living in "last mile" communities.
-Design/methodology/approach - This paper looks at the approaches that have been tried in an attempt to make a dent in the incidence of poverty in households living in last mile, BOP areas in the Philippines and posits the critical question of why these approaches have failed despite successes in the more economically well-positioned strata of society.
-After identifying the critical variables that mitigate against successful programmes, the authors seek to prescribe a separate methodology for interventions in the BOP tiers of society.
-Findings - The initial hypothesis garnered from examining the data suggests that BOP communities lack access to the managerial and entrepreneurial skills required to sustain relatively advanced technology applications seeking to improve livelihood opportunities.
+Purpose - Much of the resources for mitigating the impact of poverty found their way into new technologies or programs that aimed to provide energy access to the poor in the "bottom of the pyramid" (BOP).
+Thus billions have been spent and will be spent on projects such as expensive line extensions or solar panels to the poor living in "last mile" communities.
+The purpose of this paper is to review the traditional responses to income and energy poverty, and describe a sustainable community model to address the poor at the BOP.

+Design/methodology/approach - This paper looks at the approaches that have been tried in making a dent in the poverty incidence in households living in last mile, BOP areas in the Philippines and posits the critical question of why these approaches have failed despite successes in the more economically positioned strata of society.
+After identifying the critical variables that militate against the successful programs, the authors seek to proscribe a separate methodology for interventions in the BOP tiers of society.

+Findings - The initial hypothesis garnered from examining the data suggests that BOP communities lack access to managerial and entrepreneurial skills required to sustain relatively advanced technology applications when seeking to improve livelihood opportunities.